Create a

 For example, McKinsey found that 60% of employees were more likely to view the process as fair and, as a result, more effective when 1) their goals were closely linked to business objectives, 2) their managers were effective as coaches, and 3) the best contributors got better pay and rewards.
 84% of those companies' executives viewed the PM system as equally effective.

 Significantly enhanced business results tend to follow those perceptions, with those companies being twelve times (12X) more likely to report positive business results than companies not applying the more effective performance management practices.
-Furthermore, companies with a targeted and disciplined focus on employee performance are 4.2X times more likely to outperform their competitors by generating 30% higher revenue growth and 5% lower turnover rates.
-The linkages between improved performance management and higher employee engagement have shown the daisy-chain effect of 21% higher profitability and profit growth levels three times (3X) higher than lower engagement organizations.
+Furthermore, companies with a targeted, disciplined focus on employee performance are 4.2X more likely to outperform their competitors, generating 30% higher revenue growth and 5% lower turnover rates.
+The linkages between improved performance management and higher employee engagement have shown the daisy-chain effect of 21% higher profitability and profit growth levels three times (3X) higher than those of lower engagement organizations.

 Creating a more effective, responsive, and impactful performance management ecosystem

 Opportunities for improving performance management abound, but the key is to clarify and get alignment and agreement from leaders and managers around the philosophy and purpose of PM in the organization.
-Developing a joint understanding of how performance management should support the company’s mission, culture, and core values is essential in determining the appropriate design for the associated process, policies, and practices.
-Once those are established, many leading practices can be considered for weaving together into a robust driver and supporter of heightened managerial actions and employee performance and contributions.
+Developing a shared understanding of how performance management should support the company’s mission, culture, and core values is essential to determining the appropriate design for the processes, policies, and practices that support it.
+Once those are established, many leading practices can be woven together into a robust driver and supporter of heightened managerial actions, employee performance, and contributions.

-While a comprehensive set of practices and approaches are outlined at Wowledge.com, primary considerations for upgrading a PM process and program include the following:
+While a comprehensive set of practices and approaches is outlined at Wowledge.com, primary considerations for upgrading a PM process and program include the following:

 1. Leverage design thinking to improve employee experience (EX)

 Solicit input from those closest to the process.
 Collect insights into the pain points, preferences, and needs of managers and employees from and within the current process.
-Seek to understand where administrative steps are creating unnecessary barriers to quality coaching, where technologies are not adding value to the process, how goal-setting practices are generating less meaningful linkages to larger corporate objectives, and how manager’s lack of direct performance observation is generating less accurate appraisals of employee performance and contributions.
-Design thinking methodologies bring their perceptions and experiences into the open, where opportunities for improving performance management processes can be identified, and solutions can be developed.
-A simplified and less burdensome process can substantially improve manager and employee perceptions of (and productivity from enhanced process usefulness and satisfaction.
+Seek to understand where administrative steps are creating unnecessary barriers to quality coaching, where technologies are not adding value to the process, how goal-setting practices are generating less meaningful linkages to larger corporate objectives, and how managers’ lack of direct performance observation is generating less accurate appraisals of employee performance and contributions.
+Design thinking methodologies bring perceptions and experiences into the open, enabling the identification of opportunities to improve performance management processes and the development of solutions.
+A simplified, less burdensome process can substantially improve manager and employee perceptions of (and productivity from) enhanced process usefulness and satisfaction.

 2. Implement continuous feedback

-The number one upgrade opportunity for improving performance management involves increasing the frequency of performance feedback.
+The number one opportunity to improve performance management is increasing the frequency of performance feedback.
 Companies with continuous performance feedback are 39% better at attracting talent and 44% more effective at employee retention than their competitors.
 Workers receiving weekly feedback are more than five times (5X) more likely to consider their feedback as “meaningful” and four times (4X) more likely to be engaged.
-Similarly, Gallup reports that weekly feedback leads to employees who are 3.2X more likely to be motivated to do outstanding work.
+Similarly, Gallup reports that weekly feedback makes employees 3.2X more likely to be motivated to do outstanding work.
 The relationship building and trust generated by these frequent discussions overcomes one of the primary issues that leads to employee disengagement, lowered productivity, and turnover: the relationship with their manager.

 3. Train and guide managers and employees

 One of the most common barriers to successful performance conversations is the skills and motivation of managers and employees alike.
 Many managers resist weekly, bi-weekly, or monthly discussions due to discomfort with how to conduct those and the perceived pressure to prepare appropriately.
 Equally, Neuroleadership research explains that employees often find getting feedback psychologically threatening.
 By simplifying the process, providing questions for managers to ask, and giving employees guidance on what information to provide and request, the meetings can be more accessible and less intimidating to plan and conduct.
-Measuring the occurrence and outcomes of each session (through pulse surveys) can also hold both parties accountable, give feedback on the quality of those, and provide alerts to upper management about those whose skills require intervention.
+Measuring the occurrence and outcomes of each session (through pulse surveys) can also hold both parties accountable, provide feedback on their quality, and alert upper management to those whose skills require intervention.

 4. Collect performance data from multiple sources